Mjrovai/UNIFEI-IESTI01-T01-2021.1/00_Curso_Folder/2_Applications/README.md

 # Going further with Machine Learning
-Now that we finished the first part of the course, it is time to start appliying all the Machine Learning concepts on real TinyML applications.
-But before, let's try to help the students that would like to learn more about ML (Note that going deeper is really not necessary for the TinyML course).
-The suggestions below are regarding online courses that are offered mainly by Coursera, EDX and Kaggle.
-All courses can be done by free (w/o certificate).
+Now that we finished the first part of the course, it is time to apply all the Machine Learning concepts to real TinyML applications.
+But before, let's try to help the students that would like to learn more about ML (Note that going deeper is not necessary for the TinyML course).
+The suggestions below are regarding online courses that are offered mainly by Coursera, EDX, and Kaggle.
+All courses can be done for free (w/o certificate).

 ## Python
 First of all, everything starts with Python.
 Learning Python is not just a prerequisite for getting into machine learning, but it’s an investment that will help your career for the rest of your life.